⌘+k ctrl+k

 Partitioning

 DuckLake tables can be partitioned by a user-defined set of partition keys.
 When a DuckLake table has partitioning keys defined, any new data is split up into separate data files along the partitioning keys.
-During query planning, the partitioning keys are used to prune which files are scanned.
+During query planning, DuckLake uses file-level zone maps — per-column min/max statistics stored in ducklake_file_column_stats — to decide which files to scan.
+For order-preserving partition transforms (identity, year, month, day, hour), partitioned writes naturally produce tight zone maps on the partition column, so file-level pruning effectively narrows scans to the matching partition files.

 The partitioning keys defined on a table only affect new data written to the table.
 Previously written data will be kept partitioned by the keys the table had when that data was written.
 This allows the partition layout of a table to evolve over-time as needed.